 Does diet have anything to do with keratosis pilaris?

-Overall, diet does not seem to affect keratosis pilaris.
+Diet does not affect keratosis pilaris.
 Vitamin A deficiency may cause symptoms similar to keratosis pilaris, but it's not a known cause of keratosis pilaris.

 What is the treatment for keratosis pilaris?